alexandreborges/malwoverview/README.md

 ## REQUIRED APIs

-Malwoverview does not require to insert all APIs anymore.
-Therefore, professionals can us it without having registered such APIs.
-Obviously, to use certain options is necessary to add respective API into .malwapi.conf file, whose format is shown below.

-To use all options of Malwoverview you must insert respective API of the following services:
+It is possible to start using Malwoverview does without inserting all APIs.
+However, to use all options of Malwoverview, you must insert the respective API of the following services:
-VirusTotal, Hybrid Analysis, URLHaus, Malshare, Polyswarm, Alien Vault, Malpedia, Triage, InQuest, Virus Exchange and APInfo into the .malwapi.conf configuration file, which must be present (or created) in the home directory (/home/[username] or /root on Linux, and C:\Users\[username] on Windows.
-Alternatively, users could create a custom configuration file and indicate it by using the -c option.
+VirusTotal, Hybrid Analysis, URLHaus, Malshare, Polyswarm, Alien Vault, Malpedia, Triage, InQuest, Virus Exchange, APInfo, Malware Bazaar and ThreatFox into the .malwapi.conf configuration file, which must be present (or created) in the home directory (/home/[username] or /root on Linux, and C:\Users\[username] on Windows.
+Alternatively, users can create a custom configuration file and indicate it by using the -c option.

 To highlight: if the .malwapi.conf file does not exist in your home directory, so you must create it!